wayneagl/playbook/protocols/drills/ruby-idioms/README.md

 # Ruby Idioms
 This is a collection Ruby idioms that we adopted in our coding style.
-This is the style in which Futureworkz recommends for greater readability between coders.
+This is the style in which Agilelab recommends for greater readability between coders.

 ## No use of while or for loop or loops of any kinds
 We highly discourage usage of loops.